ONLYOFFICE/office-js-api/Cell/Api/Properties/Sheets.md

 # Sheets

-Returns the Sheets collection that represents all the sheets in the active workbook. **Read-only**.
+Returns the Sheets collection that represents all the sheets in the active workbook. **Read-only**

 ## Syntax